 Jane Dell is a contemporary American artist and painter who combines imagery and inventive abstracted forms in her free-flowing, colorful surreal landscapes and figurative collage paintings.
 Organic shapes blend and contrast with geometric or imagined worlds using hard edge techniques with gestural brushwork bordering, at times, on conceptual themes.
+She makes sense of chaos and order in nature and her life.
+She's interested in the intersection of the two; the ever-shifting boundaries.
+Influenced by the unpredictable aspects of life, she finds beauty in unexpected places.
+Her process is intuitive and experimental, and often starts with a loose idea, then allows the materials to guide the work as it evolves.

 "Jane Dell’s paintings and works on paper are a pithy and magical blend of